eureadit/reading-experience-ontology/README.md

 The latest version of REO is the V1.8.
 With this version we rolled back from the initial hypothesis of alignments with CIDOC-CRM to a stand-alone version.

+Description of REO model can be found in this [technical report](https://hal-univ-lemans.archives-ouvertes.fr/hal-02301611/document).

 ## READ-IT
 The JPI READ-IT (Reading Europe Advanced Data Investigation Tools) is an interdisciplinary project aiming to advance the study of reading in both understanding of the phenomenon and methods.
 READ-IT brings together researchers from different disciplines and case studies on different countries, languages, periods and social groups with the goals of: